ProgrammEverything/Sarvar/README.md

     ```-
 ## How does it work?
 Engine(`cmd: dict[str, EngineCommandFunction]`, `logger: Logger = Logger()`)\
-cmd keyword argument: `List of all commands.\
+cmd keyword argument: `List of all commands`
     * Structure\
       - `{"Command": FunctionInstance of type EngineCommandFunction}`\
 Each Command function is defined by the @Engine.engine_command decorator factory\